sergeluca/Power-Platform-BPM-Toolkit/README.md

 Because your end users don't have to pay a premium license to benefit from all features provided by the BPM Toolkit.
 We are working on a CDS/Dataverse version that will require a premium license.

+### Is the BPM Toolkit used by real companies ?

+yes, several multinational companies are using the BPM Toolkit in preview mode for automating their HR business process.
+They are currently testing the tool.

 Doctor Flow aka "Serge Luca"